Axion Production and Detection Using a Dual NMR-type Experiment: Magnetic flux from the detection sample

 For a cylindrical detection medium as discussed in the main text with its center placed on the $x$-axis, we consider the transverse magnetic field on the $x$-axis $B_x(t,x\hat{\bf x})$

 where the $\partial_y$ term vanishes and we neglect $M_z$ since its oscillatory component is at higher order.

 The spatial dependence of $M_x$ is contained by $\mathcal{G}(\mathbf{x})\equiv \mathcal{A}(\mathbf{x})/g_{aN}n_N$ (Eq.~\eqref{Mx t>T2}).
 In particular, in the $m_a\leq \omega_0$ regime, the phase of $M_x$ is determined by the phase of $\mathcal{G}(\mathbf{x})$ which is spatially dependent.
 If the size of the detection medium is much smaller compared to the axion wavelength $1/k_0$, $M_x$ is in phase throughout the medium leading to a bulk transverse magnetization and a constructively contributed $B_x$.
 For a detection medium that spans multiple wavelengths, $M_x$ precesses with different phases at different portions of the medium, which suppresses the production of $B_x$.
 In the $m_a>\omega_0$ regime, $\mathcal{G}(\mathbf{x})$ is real and $M_x$ is in phase throughout the space.
 However, if the size of the detection medium exceeds the photon wavelength $1/\omega_0$, the generation of $B_x$ would also undergo some cancellation due to the retardation.
+The determination of these suppression effects requires calculations based on specific experimental configurations.

 We calculate the amplitude of $B_x$ and $M_x$ along the $x$-axis for the setups with two cylindrical samples discussed in the main text.
 The results are shown in Fig.~\ref{fig:Bx}.
 For $m_a\leq\omega_0$, the setups are in the near zone of the produced axion field, which is shown in the left panel.
 The right panel shows the case of $\kappa_0 R =1$ which corresponds to the maximal axion mass that can be probed with the setups.
 Note that the results are independent of $R$ since $\mathcal{G}(\mathbf{x})$ only depends on dimensionless quantities $\mathbf{x}/R$, $H/R$, and $k_0R$.
 The plots indicates that $B_x$ is maximal at the near end of the sensor medium, $\mathbf{x}_0$, where it is related to $M_x$ with an $\mathcal{O}(1)$ factor.